Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Allen made her preseason debut after carrying a probable tag with a right hamstring designation into the night.
 The veteran point guard played 14 minutes, contributing 3 points and 2 assists while finishing minus-5.
 The minus-5 reflected the timing of her appearance more than her play, with Allen logging time during stretches when Indiana ran its bench harder.

-Alysha Clark played 7 minutes in her Wings debut.
-The three-time WNBA champion did not score but pulled 3 rebounds, dished an assist, and grabbed 2 steals while posting plus-5.
+Clark played 7 minutes and, while she did not score, pulled down 3 rebounds, dished out an assist, and grabbed 2 steals, posting a plus-5.
 Amy Okonkwo played 10 minutes and went 0-for-2 from the field with 2 rebounds and a steal in roster-bubble audition minutes.

 Chemistry, Cleanup, and a Shared Diagnosis